Skip to content

 Finally, composite numbers are used to calculate the cost of items, the number of people in a room, and the amount of money that can be saved.

-The Conclusion of the Composite numbers:
+Examples of the Composite Numbers:

 Composite numbers are the product of two or more prime numbers.
 These numbers are not prime, and their prime factorization is not necessarily unique.